rust-lang/book/second-edition/src/ch13-02-iterators.md

 ### Methods in the `Iterator` Trait that Produce Other Iterators

-Another kind of method defined on the `Iterator` trait are methods that produce other iterators.
-These methods are called *iterator adaptors* and allow us to change iterators into different kind of iterators.
-We can chain multiple calls to iterator adaptors.
+Other methods defined on the `Iterator` trait, known as *iterator adaptors*, allow us to change iterators into different kind of iterators.
+We can chain multiple calls to iterator adaptors to perform complex actions in a readable way.
 Because all iterators are lazy, however, we have to call one of the consuming adaptor methods in order to get results from calls to iterator adaptors.

-Listing 13-17 shows an example of calling the iterator adaptor method `map`, which takes a closure that `map` will call on each item in order to produce a new iterator in which each item from the vector has been incremented by 1.
+Listing 13-17 shows an example of calling the iterator adaptor method `map` which takes a closure to call on each item in order to produce a new iterator.
+The closure here creates a new iterator in which each item from the vector has been incremented by 1.
 This code produces a warning, though:

 <span class="filename">Filename: src/main.rs</span>